 Where a safe is being relocated or re-sited within another building, similar considerations need to be taken for the new premises – see our safe installation page for more details.

 Does the safe pose any other risks that need to be taken into account when being moved such as Asbestos which can be found in some older models.
-If Asbestos fibres are contained within the safe it must be handled specifically by someone who has undertaken relevant training, with additional protective equipment and it cannot be disposed of in the same manner.
+If you have any concerns about the potential for Asbestos in your older safe, please get in touch with us and we can advise accordingly.

 Leave your details and we aim to respond to all queries within 24 hours.